Marriott Corporation: History

 Over the years, Marriott's company interests expanded.
 Continuing with food services, Marriott eventually became involved with airline in-flight food service.
 This segment of their enterprise continues to be a large part of their business, providing food services to many major airlines.

-In 1976, Marriott opened two theme parks called Marriott's Great America in California and Illinois.
+In 1976, Marriott opened two theme parks named Marriott's Great America in California and Illinois.
 Another was planned for in Maryland but local opposition prevented construction from ever beginning at any of the three proposed sites.
-The parks had replicas of the first Hot Shoppes.
+Marriott had also reached an agreement to acquire Cedar Point amusement park in Ohio, but the deal was later called off.
+The theme parks had replicas of the first Hot Shoppes.
 Both parks were sold in the mid-1980s, the one in California was sold to the city of Santa Clara, California and the one in Illinois was sold to Six Flags in 1984.
-They are both renamed California's Great America and Six Flags Great America, respectively.
+They were both later renamed California's Great America and Six Flags Great America, respectively.

 In 1982, the company acquired Host International for $120 million and also Gino's Inc., the owner of Gino's Hamburgers and Rustler Steak House restaurant chains, for $48.6 million.
 108 Rustler Steak House Restaurants plus three other restaurants were sold in the following year to two different firms for undisclosed amounts.
 Newly formed Tenly Enterprises purchased 94 restaurants while Sizzler Restaurants International purchased the remaining 17.